shamsnahidk/platform-test-automation/README.md

 # Platform Test Automation

+A lightweight Python-based validation tool designed to simulate platform health checks and automated testing workflows used in systems engineering.

+## Overview
-A lightweight Python-based validation tool that simulates platform health checks for core system metrics such as CPU, memory, disk usage, service health, and latency.
+This project validates key system metrics such as CPU usage, memory utilization, disk usage, service health, and latency to ensure platform stability and reliability.

 ## Features
-- Automated validation of platform health metrics
+- Automated validation of system health metrics
-- Structured logging for troubleshooting and observability
+- Structured logging for observability and debugging
-- Unit tests for validation logic
+- Unit tests for validation logic using pytest
-- Simple, modular Python code for maintainability
+- Modular and extensible design for additional checks

 ## Tech Stack
 - Python
 - Pytest
 - JSON
 - Logging
 ## Project Structure
 ```text
 platform-test-automation/